blackstar3092/frostbyte_frontend/index.md

 ---
 layout: post
-title: Flocker Social Media Site
+title: What National Park Is Meant For You?
 search_exclude: true
-description: Login and explore our social media hub for everything DNHS
+description: Take a fun quiz to find out the national park that is perfect for you!
 hide: true
 menu: nav/home.html
 ---